Guidelines for Preparing Manuscripts

 The Effect of Migration on Health

 This article is not simultaneously submitted to any other journal

 The authors would like to thank WHO-Thailand for their support and two anonymous reviewers for their helpful comments.

-Place your abstract on a separate page.
-On the first line, enter the title of your paper at the center of this page.
-Below the title, center the word "Abstract” (no bolding, formatting, italics, underlining, or quotation marks).
+On a separate page, center the title of your paper at the top.
+Below the title, center the word "Abstract" without any additional formatting (no bolding, italics, underlining, or quotation marks).
 Do not provide the author(s)' name on this page.

-At the end of the abstract and on a new line, enter the word Keywords: (italicized) then a list of up to five keywords from your paper.
+At the end of the abstract, on a new line, include the word "Keywords:" in italics, followed by a list of up to five keywords related to your paper.

-Format the article with page numbers at the bottom right side of the page, starting with page 1 on the first page of the article (after the title page and abstract).
+To adhere to scholarly conventions, it is recommended to format the article with page numbers positioned at the bottom right side of each page, starting with Page 1 on the first page of the article, following the title page and abstract.

 Tables and figures type

 It is essential to present tables and figures in a standardized format easily comprehensible to readers.
 To ensure clarity, avoiding excessively large or small tables and figures and limiting their number within the manuscript is advisable.
 The content displayed in tables and figures should be legible, with clear and concise captions that a broad audience can understand.